How to Sand Wood

 Sanding with a particular grit is complete when the entire surface feels consistent without noticeable variation when touched.

-STEP 3: Switch to a finer grit sandpaper to finish the job.
+Step 3: Switch to a finer grit sandpaper, then wipe the workpiece.

 Most sanding projects start with a coarse- to medium-grit sandpaper that can remove the deepest imperfections relatively quickly.
 After sanding the entire project to remove these dents and dings, you can then switch to a finer grit sandpaper that can smooth out the scratches left by the coarse grit sandpaper.